FlexMeasures/flexmeasures/documentation/tut/toy-example-reporter.rst

 In addition, we'll explore another way to invoke reporters: data generators.
 Without going too much into detail, data generators create new data.
 The thee main types are: `Reporters`, `Schedulers` and `Forecasters`.
 This will come handy as the three reports that we are going to create share the same `config`.
-The `config` defines the price sensor to use and sets the reporter to work in **losses** mode which means that it will return cost as positive values and revenue as negative values.
+The `config` defines the price sensor to use and sets the reporter to work in **losses** mode which means that it will return costs as positive values and revenue as negative values.

 Still, we need to define the parameters.
 The three reports share the same structure for the parameters with the following fields:
 * `input`: sensor that stores the power/energy flow.
 The number of sensors is limited to 1.